Dazcam/Bioinformatics-tutorials/pages/virtual_environments.md

 #### Create the macs2 environment

-We create our macs2 environment in similar fashion however we specify the python version as 2.7 here.
-Typing **y** to proceed whenevr required.
+We create our macs2 environment in similar fashion however we specify the python version here as 2.7.
+Type **y** to proceed whenever required.

 ~~~bash
 conda create --name macs2 python=2.7